OuliXie/Strep_MGE_pipeline/README.md

 Download profile HMMs.
 Run `$bash get_hmms.sh`

-Will download required profile HMMs from proMGE, pfam and MacSyFinder.
+Will download required profile HMMs from proMGE, pfam, ISEScan and MacSyFinder.
 Profile HMMs will be placed in subdirectories `hmms/recombinase` and `hmms/T4SS`

 Need to manually download "Source Data for Appendix" from Smyshlyaev G. et al. Mol Sys Biol 2021 (https://doi.org/10.15252/msb.20209880), extract zip file and move `TRdb.hmm` to `hmms/recombinase`

+OR can be found in the `hmms` folder in this repository

 **Step 2.**
 Run `$ python get_pangenome_protein.py -i <path/to/directory/containing/MSA>`